VinAIResearch/Warping-based_Backdoor_Attack-release/README.md

 Wanet is a brand-new backdoor attack method that relies on distorting the global structure of images to craft backdoor samples, instead of patching or water-marking images as previous backdoor attack approaches.

-This is an official implementation of the ICLR 2021 Paper "WaNet - Imperceptible Warping-based Backdoor Attack" in Pytorch.
+This is an official implementation of the ICLR 2021 Paper **[WaNet - Imperceptible Warping-based Backdoor Attack](https://openreview.net/forum?id=eEn8KTtJOx)** in Pytorch.
 This repository includes:
 - Training and evaluation code.
 - Defense experiments used in the paper.
 - Pretrained checkpoints used in the paper.